BOOKBINDING THE GRAFIK GUITAR

 Art, Comics, Japanning November 13, 2013

-My hand-made artist book, The Grafik Guitar, has recently undergone a wonderful transformation by virtue of being creatively bound and covered by Imogen Yang.
-The result: it’s art!
+My artist book, The Grafik Guitar, has undergone a marked transformation by being bound and covered by designer Imogen Yang.
+This has resulted in an elegant and artistic encasing collection of the prints.

 The Grafik Guitar artist book, front cover-bookbinding design by Imogen Yang.
 (Photo-© 2013 Michael Hill).